kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

 You can now install the Flux operator, connect it with a specific Git repository folder, and authorize Flux to automatically pull changes from this repository folder and apply them on your cluster.

-1. Install flux:
+1. Install Flux:

   ```bash
   brew install fluxctl
   ```

-2. Create a `flux` Namespace for the Flux operator's CRDs.
+2. Create a `flux` Namespace for the Flux operator's CRDs:

   ```bash
   kubectl create namespace flux